 Please ensure you are using the current version of this document

 Devon Referral Support Service (DRSS) is a Referral Management Centre which supports patients in getting the right advice, care or treatment in a timely manner.
-DRSS is part of the NHS Devon Clinical Commissioning Group (CCG) and is based in Plymouth and in Newton Abbot.
+DRSS is part of NHS Devon and is based in Plymouth and Torquay.

 Referrals are sent from GP practices to DRSS electronically via the NHS e-Referral Service (e-RS).
 The referrals are processed and patients contact DRSS to discuss their options.
 If a patient does not contact DRSS, they will be contacted directly by phone and by letter.

 DRSS is the local service that processes referrals on behalf of Devon GP practices.
 The NHS e-Referral service is a national system used by the majority of NHS providers across the country.
 Any issues relating to e-RS should be reported to NHS Digital on 0300 303 5035.